Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-02.md

 <!-- > -->

-## Getting started with NPM
+## Publish packages to npm

 Follow these instructions to create an account, install npm CLI, and publish a package to the npm registry.

+You should publish your String Library to npm following the steps below.

 <!-- > -->